 The most popular and unique HR titles in Australia

 From this data, we see that titles with “HR” still outnumber those with “People,” “People Analytics,” or “Culture.”
 A Google trends report of the search term “human resources” vs. “people and culture” show that over the past 12 months, interest for human resources peaked in January of 2018 and is starting to decline very slowly.
-Interest for people and culture is markedly lower in comparison, but we see a cyclical interest across the past 12 months when viewed on its own.
-While those working within Human Resources might be ready for a change, the industry as a whole is still aligned with the terms and titles and likely not ready for a full transition to People and Culture.
+Interest in people and culture is markedly lower in comparison, but we see a cyclical interest across the past 12 months when viewed on its own.
+While those working within Human Resources might be ready for a change, the industry is still aligned with the terms and titles and likely not ready for a full transition to People and Culture.

 While the United States was our largest dataset, it also contained the most unique titles, like “Head of Talent & Culture.”
 This tells us that while the titles may be slow to evolve, what’s expected of HR professionals continues to evolve rapidly.
 There is also a sense that countries with more start-ups, like the United States, are more likely to adopt unique HR titles related to culture.